postwait/esoteric-curio/source/_posts/entrepreneur-protip.md

 > I've also known when to stop and take a break.
 I always tried to
 > average more than 5 hours of sleep per night.
 It's important to
 > know that everyone is different and, if you're one of those people
-> that needs 8 hours, that should be your goal.
-Remeber, 8 hours of
+> who needs 8 hours, that should be your goal.
+Remember, 8 hours of
 > sleep per night leaves 112 hours in the week, so an 80 hour work
 > week is something that is possible and quite likely.
 Shout out to
 > [my wonderful and strong wife](http://lisabmrss.blogspot.com/).